unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 You get it.

-## 5. Install the Unikname APP on yout smartphone
+## 5. Install the Unikname APP on your smartphone

 Using your @unikname for authentication required to install the Unikname APP on your smartphone and setup your @unikname on it.